gebhardm/flm03/MQTT.md

 	 }

 # Sensor topics
-As with the Fluskometer version 2, there are also sensor gauge and counter topics provided by the FLM03.
+As with the Fluksometer version 2, there are also sensor gauge and counter topics provided by the FLM03.

 ## Gauges
-The topics ```/sensor/<sensor_id>/gauge``` provides gauge values of the respective sensor in the "known" way, as a JSON array with timestamp, value, and unit; new are units "VAR", "V", and "A".
+The topics ```/sensor/<sensor_id>/gauge``` publish gauge values of the respective sensor in the "known" way, as a JSON array with timestamp, value, and unit; new are units "VAR", "V", and "A".

 	/sensor/<sensor_id>/gauge [<timestamp>, <decimal value with three digits>, "<unit>"]

 ## Counters
 In analogy to the gauges, the counter topic ```/sensor/<sensor_id>/counter``` delivers counter values of the respective sensor collected as "Wh" and "VARh".